What is an Escrow Account?

 4. Why do I need an escrow account?

-Most lenders will require that you have an escrow account as part of the terms of your loan.
+Most lenders require you to have an escrow account as part of the terms of your loan.
 It protects you by having you pay small amounts each month toward these larger annual bills.
 That way you won't have to scramble to pay a large bill once each year — and you can rest assured that the payments are made on time by your mortgage company.

 5. How much money is in an escrow account?